Convergence Rates for the Degree Distribution in a Dynamic Network Model: Appendix A3: Negligibility of multiple edges

-\begin{lemma} The probability that an individual picked uniformly at random at time $T$ has at least one multiple edge given the number of nodes is positive at time $T$ is of order $O(T^{2} e^{-\frac{1}{6}(\lambda-\mu)T})$ as $T \to\infty$. \end{lemma} \begin{proof} Let $N_T$ denote the degree of the randomly picked node $J_T$ at time $T$, i.e.\ the number of edges that are incident to the node picked uniformly at random at time $T$.
-Given $N_T$, let $\rho_1<\ldots< \rho_{N_T}$ be the birth times of these edges.
-Supposing we condition on $J_T$, $N_T$, $\rho_1<\ldots< \rho_{N_T}$ and $(Y_t)_{0\leq t\leq T}$ and are at time $\rho_i$, the probability that we do not create a multiple edge that stays a multiple edge up to time $T$ is
+\begin{lemma} The probability that an individual picked uniformly at random at time $T$ has at least one multiple edge given the number of nodes is positive at time $T$ is of the order $O(T^{2} e^{-\frac{1}{6}(\lambda-\mu)T})$ as $T \to\infty$. \end{lemma} \begin{proof} Let $D_T$ denote the degree of the randomly picked node $J_T$ at time $T$, i.e.\ the number of edges that are incident to the node picked uniformly at random at time $T$.
+Let $\rho_1<\ldots< \rho_{D_T}$ be the birth times of these edges.
+Condition on $J_T$, $D_T$, $\rho_1<\ldots< \rho_{D_T}$ and $(Y_t)_{0\leq t\leq T}$.
+Let $B_k$ be the event that $J_T$ creates an outgoing edge at time $\rho_k$ that is a multiple edge up to time $T$.
+Then the (conditional) probability of $B_k$ is smaller than or equal to